ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 The particle physicists answer is the Pauli exclusion principle prevents the δ particles from occupying the same space.
 That's fine - except zero-sized _SUSY_ δ particles _occupy no space_ - so ironically the Pauli exclusion principle itself is [Not Even Wrong](https://www.math.columbia.edu/~woit/wordpress/).

-Thus the background for the ChatGPT-Wolfram MUH: _SUSY_-AdS/CFT particle model prompt ends and the ChatGPT-Wolfrma MUH: 4D GEM EOS field integrations prompt begins.
-MUH: _SUSY_-AdS/CFT can of course upgrade the prompt upon determination of any new formalized conjectures or test for randomness in ChatGPT-Wolfram reponses.
+MUH: _SUSY_-AdS/CFT theorists can of course upgrade the prompt with any new formalized conjectures or test for randomness in ChatGPT-Wolfram reponses.

+Thus the background for the ChatGPT-Wolfram prompt for a 4D human-ai worldview comparison between MUH: _SUSY_-AdS/CFT vs 4D GEM EOS photon-electron soliton gauge group.

 ### 2. AI Peer Review ChatGPT-Wolfram Prompt in 2023 Kaggle AI Report Competition Category of Other for MUH: 4D GEM EOS Human-AI Worldview